sajjadGG/book-python/control-flow/file.rst

         }

 :The whys and wherefores:
-    * czytanie i parsowanie pliku
-    * nieregularne pliki konfiguracyjne (struktura może się zmieniać)
-    * filtrowanie elementów
+    * Reading file
-    * korzystanie z pętli i instrukcji warunkowych
+    * Iterating over lines in file
-    * parsowanie stringów
+    * String methods
-    * praca ze ścieżkami w systemie operacyjnym
+    * Working with nested sequences

 ``/etc/hosts`` - parsing to ``List[dict]``
 ------------------------------------------